Think we'd vibe?

 Making data friendly

-We wanted the Analytics dashboard to be enjoyable and simple to read, not overwhelming to the user with complex statistics and big numbers.
+The Analytics dashboard had to be simple to read, and not burdening to the user with multiple complex statistics and big numbers.

 The Problem: